Some additional means of generating steam.

 The power plants are higher-efficiency burner power producers.
 They have a hefty energy investment at first, but will gradually pay off in the long run with lower total pollution and improved energy efficiency, and do not endlessly consume fuel like a nuclear reactor will.
 They cannot be used to generate high-temperature steam, that is reserved for the nuclear reactor.

 A single power plant by itself can supply enough heat for six low temperature heat exchangers, which can supply four steam engines each, for 21.6MW of generating capacity.
-Low temperature heat exchangers can be connected on a nuclear-powered heat line to produce 165°C steam as well, with better efficiency than an electric boiler.
+Oil-fired power plants have different generating capacity depending on the fuel used, producing 16.2MW, 32.4MW and 21.6MW of heat for heavy oil, light oil and petroleum gas respectively.
+Low temperature heat exchangers can be connected on a nuclear-powered heat line to produce 165°C steam as well.